Frequently Asked

 Beyond direct financial costs, litigation also has hidden costs: the time and stress involved, the distraction from work or family life, and the uncertainty of the outcome.
 Mediation resolves disputes more quickly and with less stress, which has value even beyond the financial savings.

-Discuss whether online mediation would work for you.Payment arrangements vary by mediator.
-Some require payment before each session, while others may offer payment plans or require a deposit upfront.
-The specific arrangement will be discussed and agreed upon before mediation begins, so there are no surprises.
+Discuss whether online mediation would work for you.Payment methods and arrangements vary by mediator.
+At TOBC we require a deposit upon booking followed by full payment before each session.
+Your specific arrangements can be discussed and agreed upon before your mediation begins, so there are no surprises.

 We believe transparency about costs is important.
 You'll receive a clear explanation of the fee structure and payment terms before committing to mediation.
 If cost is a concern, we can discuss options to make mediation accessible.